 - Last of Their Kind: A recurring trait with her is that she is the last remaining Sheikah.
 Except in Breath of the Wild, where the Sheikah tribe is fine and dandy.

-- Legacy Character: One who actually looks different in each of her incarnations, having been everything from a diminutive and feeble old lady, a muscular warrior, an overweight middle-aged woman, and a tall, thin ninja (as a young woman, that is.
-We also meet her when she's much older and a Miniature Senior Citizen).
+- Legacy Character: One who actually looks different in each of her incarnations, having been everything from a diminutive and feeble old lady, a muscular warrior, an overweight middle-aged woman, a tall, thin ninja, and a teenage confidant around Zelda's age.

 - Ms. Exposition: She always explains the backstory.
 Even back when she only appeared in the manual, her role was still primarily to explain the backstory.
 In fact, according to Word of God, her name is derived from the word "impart" because she imparts the legend of Zelda.